worktheclock/replit.github.io/tutorials/25-build-3d-game-with-kaboom.md

 y = m*x + c
 ```

-We have both the start and end `x` and `y` co-ordinates, so we can use them to solve for the unknowns `m` and `c`, using the method of solving simultaeous equations.
+We have both the start and end `x` and `y` co-ordinates, so we can use them to solve for the unknowns `m` and `c`, using the method of solving simultaneous equations.

 ```
 y_start = m*x_start + c         (1)